robspuerta/Project5_Project_Inception/README.md

 ### #2.
 Impact Mapping

-It's a mind map that links **WHY** are we doing it, **WHO** is involved, **How** positively impact them, and **WHAT** is needed to achieve it.
+It's a mind map that links **WHY** are we doing it, **WHO** is involved, **HOW** positively impact them, and **WHAT** is needed to achieve it.
 This can be done as a workshop with key stakeholders and the result is a great way to visualize roadmaps, explain how deliverables connect to user needs, and communicate how user outcomes relate to higher-level organizational goals.

 <img src="https://github.com/robspuerta/Project5_Project_Inception/blob/main/Impact%20Mapping.png" width="500"/>